dbmdz/flusswerk/README.md

 ## How to use a custom message implementation

 The default message implementation `DefaultMessage` allows to set arbitrary key-value-pairs of type `String`.
-To use custom message it has to be registered:
+To use a custom message implementation it has to be registered:

 ```java
 class Application {